Identity Over Time

 More important, we should not suppose that we have here any problem about identity.
 We never have.
 Identity is utterly simple and unproblematic.
 Everything is identical to itself; nothing is ever identical to anything except itself.
 There is never any problem about what makes something identical to itself; nothing can ever fail to be.
 (Lewis 1986, 192–193)

-Some find problematic the very same thing having different properties at different times (see the problem of temporary intrinsics discussed below).
+Some find the idea of the very same thing having different properties at different times problematic.
+(See the problem of temporary intrinsics discussed below.)
 Setting that general problem aside, there are special cases of it that generate some of the most intractable issues about identity.
 One results from persisting things putatively having different parts at different times.
 Consider an object capable of changing its parts, such as a cup at a time when its handle is still attached.
-At that time the cup appears to consist of the following two parts: a smaller one, its handle, together with a larger one consisting of the rest of the cup.
+At that time the cup appears to consist of the following two parts: a smaller one, its handle, and a larger one consisting of the rest of the cup.
 Call the larger of these parts the truncated cup.
 The cup, otherwise unscathed, proceeds to lose its handle.
 At the earlier time, with its handle still intact, the cup is surely distinct from the truncated cup.
-Later, after the removal of the cup's handle, the cup spatially coincides with the truncated cup.
+Later, after the removal of the cup’s handle, the cup spatially coincides with the truncated cup.
 Each object is, at the later time, composed from exactly the same atoms.
 As one philosopher has put it about a different example, at the later time the cup and the truncated cup are as alike as one pea in a pod (Denis Robinson, in conversation).
 Should we say that the cup and truncated cup are earlier distinct, but later identical?
-The problem is that saying so arguably conflicts with a fundamental principle governing identity called Leibniz's Law.
+The problem is that saying so arguably conflicts with a fundamental principle governing identity called Leibniz’s Law.

-Here are two ways in which, it seems, saying that the cup is earlier distinct from, but later identical with, the truncated cup conflicts with Leibniz's Law.
-Ostensibly one of the cup's later properties is having earlier had a handle.
-That is the property the truncated cup never has.
-So, identifying the later cup and truncated cup appears to violate Leibniz's Law.
+Here are two ways in which, it seems, saying that the cup is earlier distinct from, but later identical with, the truncated cup conflicts with Leibniz’s Law.
+Ostensibly one of the cup’s later properties is having earlier had a handle.
+That is a property the truncated cup never has.
+So, identifying the later cup and truncated cup appears to violate Leibniz’s Law.
 There is, at least, one property, having formerly had a handle, that the cup and truncated cup never have in common.

-Here is a second way in which the claim that the cup and truncated cup are sometimes, but not always, identical appears to violate Leibniz's Law.
+Here is a second way in which the claim that the cup and truncated cup are sometimes, but not always, identical appears to violate Leibniz’s Law.
 Let us bestow a name on the cup.
 Call it ‘Cup’.
 Let us also call the truncated cup ‘Tcup’.
 We are envisaging that Cup is sometimes, but not always, identical with Tcup.
-Leibniz's Law tells us that Cup and Tcup share all their properties at any time they are identical.
-Some properties are commonly referred to as modal properties.
+Leibniz’s Law tells us that Cup and Tcup share all their properties at any time they are identical.
+Some properties are referred to as modal properties.
 A modal property is the property of possibly or necessarily having some further property.
 Modal properties include such properties as being possibly red, necessarily extended, possibly taller than a giraffe, or necessarily cup shaped.
-Arguably one of Cup's modal properties is the property of being necessarily identical with Cup.
+Arguably one of Cup’s modal properties is the property of being necessarily identical with Cup.
 Suppose Cup and Tcup are at some time identical.
-In that case, by Leibniz's Law, Tcup will, at some time, share with Cup the modal property of being necessarily identical with Cup.
+In that case, by Leibniz’s Law, Tcup will, at some time, share with Cup the modal property of being necessarily identical with Cup.
 So, if Cup is ever identical with Tcup, then Tcup has the modal property of being necessarily identical with Cup.
 But if Tcup is necessarily identical with Cup, there can be no time when Tcup is distinct from Cup.

 Consider the case of Cup and Tcup.
-Is Cup at the later time t′ identical with Tcup?
-Is Tcup at t′ identical with Tcup at t?
+Is Cup at the later time \(t'\) identical with Tcup?
+Is Tcup at \(t'\) identical with Tcup at \(t\)?
 A relative identity theorist would deny that these questions have answers.
-For such a theorist to have an answerable question we would need to replace, for example, the first with: At t′ is Cup the same cup as Tcup?
+For such a theorist to have an answerable question we would need to replace, for example, the first with: At \(t'\) is Cup the same cup as Tcup?

 Finally, there are a group of issues that fall under the heading of the dispensability of identity.
 According to one tradition that goes back, at least, to Wittgenstein’s Tractatus, we can theoretically dispense with identity talk without loss of information.
 Some, but by no means all, who take this view, do so because they hold that the predicate ‘is identical with’ corresponds to no genuine property.
 Issues about the dispensability of identity engage with issues about identity across time in the following way.
 This section opened with a quote from David Lewis claiming that there is never any philosophical problem about identity.
 The case of Cup and Tcup raises what is ostensibly a problem about identity across time.
 That problem only arises, it seems, because the later Cup is putatively identical with the earlier Tcup.
 If the problem is not, in part, about that putative identity holding, what is it about?